landnthrn/Color-Presets-for-Tacky-Borders/README.md

 ### NOTE:

-I'm on Windows 10 and Tacky Borders works just fine on it, I fixed a couple bugs though, not sure if they were due to Windows 10 or not.
+I'm on Windows 10 and Tacky Borders works just fine on it, I added a simple fix for [Seelen-UI](https://github.com/eythaann/Seelen-UI) support and for dual-monitor setups, which is applied to all presets.
+I spoke with the developer, whom may of accounted for those in a later release.

-- There was a border across each of my monitors, it was thinking my monitor screens were a window or something.

-- And being on a dual monitor setup whenever I fullscreened something on one window it would bleed over a little to other monitor.
-*(Probably shouldn't call this a bug cause it was just a matter of thickness)*

-Both are fixed for all the color presets.

 ---